SaChiaChe/Perceptron-Learning-Algorithm/README.md

 ### PLA-Limited_Updates.py

 This runs PLA with limited updates.
-It will haly after a desired number of updates.
+It will halt after a desired number of updates.
 This works withnon-linear-seperable data.

 ### PLA-Pocket_Algorithm.py

-This runs PLA with the pocket algorithm, which means that it will record the best result throuout the process, and out put the best one in a limited time of update.
+This runs PLA with the pocket algorithm, which means that it will record the best result throughout the process, and output the best one in a limited time of update.
 This works with non-linear-seperable data.

 ## Built With